ChrisBaehr/Chess-OUTDATED-/README.md

     • Stalemate / Draw
     • Checkmates depending on a piece being pinned to the king

-Apart from that I've made sure to add every other rule I could think of, even the less common ones.
-Here is a short list:
+Apart from that I've made sure to add every other rule I could think of, even the less common ones:

     • Pinned pieces
     • Castling king and queen side